-• Preventive and diagnostic services, such as routine oral exams, cleanings, X-rays, topical fluoride applications, space maintainers and sealants.
-These services are covered 100%.

-• Basic services, such as extractions and oral surgery, intravenous conscious sedation when medically necessary for oral surgery, gum treatment, gum surgery, fillings and root canal therapy.
-These services are covered 80%

-• Major services, such as fixed bridgework, crowns and dentures.
-These services are covered 50%

-• Orthodontic services for children 19 and under, such as diagnostic procedures and appliances to realign teeth.
-These services are covered with 50% co-insurance.
-There is a separate lifetime maximum on orthodontic services of \$1,000 per patient.
+- Preventive and diagnostic services, such as routine oral exams, cleanings, X-rays, topical fluoride applications, space maintainers and sealants.
+These services are covered 100%. - Basic therapeutic services, such as extractions and oral surgery, intravenous conscious sedation when medically necessary for oral surgery, gum treatment, gum surgery, fillings and root canal therapy.
+These services are covered with a 20% co-insurance. - Major services, such as fixed bridgework, crowns and dentures.
+These services are covered with a 50% co-insurance. - In-network coverage only for orthodontic services for children under 19, such as diagnostic procedures and appliances to realign teeth.
+There is a separate lifetime maximum on in-network orthodontic services of up to \$1,000 per patient.

-See the Schedule of Covered Dental Services for the Delta Dental PPO on pages 25-28 for details.
+See the Schedule of Covered Dental Services for the Delta Dental PPO for details.